 Is the service responsive?
+Inspected but not rated

 Service delivery to meet the needs of local people

 Since the NHS Ambulance Response Programme standards were introduced in 2017, the service planned and provided care in a way that met the needs of local people and the communities served.
 It also worked with others in the wider system and local organisations to plan care.